-Should an instructor be late for a class session, students are expected to wait a minimum of 30 minutes and contact the site coordinator or Student Services before leaving.
+Should an instructor be late for a class session, students are expected to wait a minimum of 30 minutes and contact the site coordinator, Student Services, or the OCU Answer Center before leaving.
 If the instructor arrives within that 30 minute period and any student has left, the student will be counted as absent for the class session.
 If the instructor does not arrive within the 30 minute period, the students may leave and arrangements will be made to make up those class hours sometime during the time frame of the course or additional assignments will be given.